sveltejs/svelte/site/content/faq/450-how-do-i-document-my-components.md

 ---
-question: How do I document my .svelte files?
+question: How do I document my components?
 ---

 In editors which use the Svelte Language Server you can document Components, functions and exports using specially formatted comments.